Program Director

 klcolwell@ysu.edu

-The Bachelor of Science in Respiratory Care (CoARC #510019) at Youngstown State University, Youngstown, Ohio is provisionally accredited by the Commission on Accreditation for Respiratory Care(CoARC), www.coarc.com Current accreditation standing: CoARC granted Provisional accreditation for a maximum annual enrollment of up to 120 students.
+The Bachelor of Science in Respiratory Care (CoARC #200247) at Youngstown State University, Youngstown, Ohio is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).

 Date of last campus visit: May 21, 2021

-Date of next campus visit: To be determined
+Date of next campus visit: 2031

-Respiratory care is an allied health profession concerned with the diagnostic evaluation, treatment, and management of patients with cardiopulmonary disorders.
-The respiratory care practitioner (RCP) is proficient in:
+Respiratory care is an allied health profession concerned with the diagnostic evaluation, treatment, management, rehabilitation, education and discharge planning of patients with cardiopulmonary disorders, and is the only healthcare professional trained and licensed to operate and manage ventilators and life support systems.

-• intermittent and continuous mechanical ventilation
+• Intermittent and continuous mechanical ventilation management

-• non-invasive patient monitoring
+• Non-invasive patient monitoring

-• pulmonary rehabilitation techniques
+• Pulmonary rehabilitation

 A licensed RCP must also be knowledgeable regarding various assessment techniques and patient education models.
 These skills are used with neonatal, pediatric, and adult patients in acute, sub-acute, and home care settings.
 To function effectively as a member of the multidisciplinary health care team, the RCP must have a sound understanding of:

-• the physiological, psychological, and cultural needs of the patient
+• The physiological, psychological, and cultural needs of the patient

-• the role of the various therapeutic interventions in the patient care plan
+• The role of the various therapeutic interventions in the patient care plan

-• development of broad-based skills to more effectively contribute to the overall care of the patient
+• Development of broad-based skills to contribute to the overall care of the patient more effectively.

 The advanced placement option allows the undergraduate BSRC student to take up to 9 semester hours of graduate credit that can be applied to the Master of Respiratory Care program.
-Upon completion of the BSRC, the student must apply to and be accepted into the Graduate School and the Master of Respiratory Care Program in order to apply the graduate credits earned during the BSRC program.
+Upon completion of the BSRC, the student will apply to and be accepted into the Graduate School and the Master of Respiratory Care Program in order to apply the graduate credits earned during the BSRC program.
 To be accepted into the BSRC Advanced Placement option, the student must meet the following criteria:

 1. Junior standing with an overall GPA of a minimum of 3.2; or,